-Nutrition is important for those performing in sports, or carrying out outdoor exercise, for at least four reasons:
+Nutrition is important for those performing in sports, or carrying out outdoor exercise, for at least five reasons:

 - You need to maintain an optimal steady weight to perform at your best.